franklemuchahary/linkedin-profile-analysis/README.md

 ##### 5.1.1 Level of Education

-First off we wanted to know what is the highest level of education a certain professional has.
-In order to find that out, we wrote a regex to extract if the professional had a certain level of education or not.
+First off, we wanted to know what the highest level of education professional in all career roles have had.
+To find that out, we wrote a regex to extract if the professional had a certain level of education or not.
 This regex was made as exhaustive as possible to capture all the variations, including spelling mistakes in the text data.

 To extract if a professional had a bachelor's degree or not, the following regular expression was used:
 ```Python